Skip to Content

 Men May Be Eligible for VCF Benefits if They Suffer from Male Breast Cancer

 Breast cancer is not exclusively a female condition — men can also get breast cancer, and it is no less serious for men than it is for women.
 Since the collapse of the Twin Towers, researchers have confirmed a link between the resulting toxic dust of the building collapses and many types of cancer, including 9/11 male breast cancer.
 In an effort to assist survivors in their continued recovery, the Victim Compensation Fund (VCF) and World Trade Center Health Program (WTCHP) were created to help the victims suffering from illness, injury, and disease – including 9/11 male breast cancer – related to the 9/11 attacks.
-These programs provide funding for medical treatment and additional healthcare services to September 11th survivors.
-If you or a loved one suffer from male breast cancer, contact a 9/11 benefits attorney at Pitta & Baione to discuss your eligibility for benefits from the VCF and WTCHP.

 While breast cancer in females is more common, the disease also inflicts males.
 Although a rare cancer, male breast cancer in 9/11 survivors is covered under the WTCHP.
 There are special certification requirements for cancer coverage under the program, so working with a 9/11 benefits attorney will help you file your 9/11 male breast cancer claim while adhering to all the guidelines and regulations governing the program.